lab64makerspace/intro2PCBdesign/Week_1/Week_1_Activity/README.md

 Go to File -- Import Footprint from KiCad File... <br/>
 Select the file you downloaded (USB_Mini_B_Female_UX60-MB-5S8.kicad_mod).
 It should now appear in your footprint library. <br/>

+If this doesn't work for you, you can also import the footprint by selecting "Preferences - Manage Footprint Libraries" and select the "plus" button to add the connector.

 #### 6) Link the footprints to the symbols
 Symbols are the components on schematics, while footprints are where components get placed onto the board.
 At this time, the footprint and schematic are still not linked. <br/>
 Hover over the USB connector and press E to get access to symbol properties.
-Select the button on the far right of the footprint field.
+Select the button (shaped liked library books) on the far right of the footprint field to open up the footprint library.
 Select “USB_Mini_B_Female_UX60-MB-5S8” as shown below.

 <img width="700" src="https://github.com/lab64makerspace/intro2PCBdesign/blob/master/Week_1/Images/Activity1_13.png">